TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 Python macros are defined as regular python functions adorned with the SQLMesh `@macro()` decorator.
 The first argument to the function must be `evaluator`, which provides the macro evaluation context in which the macro function will run.

+#### Inputs and outputs

-Python macros will parse all arguments with SQLGlot before they are used in the function body.
-Therefore, the function code exclusively processes SQLGlot expressions and may need to extract the expression's attributes/contents for use.
+Python macros parse all arguments passed to the macro call with SQLGlot before they are used in the function body.
+Therefore, unless [argument type annotations are provided](#argument-data-types) in the function definition, the macro function code must process SQLGlot expressions and may need to extract the expression's attributes/contents for use.

 Python macro functions may return values of either `string` or SQLGlot `expression` types.
 SQLMesh will automatically parse returned strings into a SQLGlot expression after the function is executed so they can be incorporated into the model query's semantic representation.

-Macro functions may return a list of strings or expressions that all play the same role in the query (e.g., specifying column definitions).
+Macro functions may [return a list of strings or expressions](#returning-more-than-one-value) that all play the same role in the query (e.g., specifying column definitions).
 For example, a list containing multiple `CASE WHEN` statements would be incorporated into the query properly, but a list containing both `CASE WHEN` statements and a `WHERE` clause would not.

 #### Macro function basics